alnmonkey/ghostddit-extension/ARCHITECTURE.md

 1. state — shared variables and panel state
 2. lifecycle — extension-context validation and recovery
 3. context — parse the profile URL and detect the active tab/sort
-4. messaging — bridge requests to the background worker and cache subreddit icons
+4. messaging — bridge requests to the background worker, cache subreddit icons, and vote on posts/comments directly against reddit.com
 5. format-utils — small helpers for counts, dates, escaping, and URL decoding
 6. media — extract images, galleries, and videos from Reddit post data
 7. markdown — render a small subset of Reddit markdown for self-text
-8. posts — render the posts panel and pagination
+8. posts — render the posts panel, pagination, and vote button wiring
-9. comments — render the comments panel and pagination
+9. comments — render the comments panel, pagination, and vote button wiring
 10. orchestrator — decide when to inject or re-use the panel
 11. update-banner — show the dismissible update banner
 12. bootstrap — watch DOM and SPA navigation changes and start the flow